cayang/2020-msia423-yang/README.md

 **RDS**

-To change the RDS database to write the table to, modify `RDS: DATABASE` in the `config/modelconfig.yml` file.
+To change the RDS database name, modify `RDS: DATABASE` in the `config/modelconfig.yml` file.
 Default database is:
 ```yml
 RDS:
     DATABASE: airbnbchi_db